anjjriit/view-maker/README.md

 ~~~~

-ViewMaker, as I mentioned also in chapter 3, will convert plural in model names to singular, which is a handy protector against making mistakes.
+ViewMaker will convert plural in model names to singular, which is a handy protector against making mistakes.

 ### Routes